 - Give the cash to your child in an envelope.

-- Write the things that they should focus on finding on the envelope: 2 pairs of jeans.
-2 Pairs of shorts.
-6 Shirts.
+- Write the things that they should focus on finding on the envelope.
+2 pairs of jeans.
+2 pairs of shorts.
+6 shirts.
 1 sweatshirt.
-1 Jacket.
+1 jacket.
 2 pairs of shoes.
-1 backpack or whatever.
-Just give them ideas on how to spend the money.
+1 backpack.
+Give them ideas on how to spend the money.
 You may have to be more or less specific depending on their age.

-- If your kids are too young to shop by themselves or if you haven't taught them how to shop responsibly yet (hurry and get on that, by the way!) then go with them to the stores, but let them make the ultimate decisions.
+If your kids are too young to shop by themselves or if you haven't taught them how to shop responsibly yet (hurry and get on that, by the way!), then go with them to the stores.
+But make sure that you let them make the ultimate decisions.
 Have them make a pile of the clothes they've picked out, tried on, and like, and you guide them on how much to buy.
-By 8 years old they should be able to make most of their decisions, with some guided help from you.
-By 12 years old they should be 100% capable of buying 100% of their own stuff.
-Younger than 8, just use your discretion (next point will help).
+By 8 years old, they should be able to make most of their decisions with some guided help from you.
+By 12 years old, they should be 100% capable of buying 100% of their own stuff.

-- If they lose the money, buy something that doesn't fit, buy things they don't need, blow it all on video games, or buy things that they decide they don't like 1 month later, TOUGH.
+If they lose the money, buy something that doesn't fit, buy things they don't need, blow it all on video games, or buy things that they decide they don't like 1 month later, TOUGH.
 LUCK.
 Just say “Oh, well, we'll try again next year.”
-Don't give in.
-Don't bail them out.
-Don't give them more money.
-Don't return the items for them and buy better things.
+Don't give in or bail them out!

-- What is a reasonable budget?
 Yeesh, this question is tricky.
 Mostly because it completely depends on your financial situation, and where you live.
 In Utah, we basically need an entirely separate wardrobe for winter.
 In California, my husband bought some clothes and was able to wear them all year.
-For these reasons I really hate to get too specific, but I also know that's what many of you are desperately wanting (right??).
+For these reasons, I really hate to get too specific, but I also know that's what many of you are desperately wanting (right??).
 So here you go (and please remember that this is a GENERAL range):

 - $75-$150 for elementary

-Now, if you shop like I do then that is more than what I would typically spend, because I tend to buy things here and there throughout the year as they go on sale and fit it into my weekly budget.
-BUT…there are some guidelines to help, anyway 🙂
+Now, if you shop like I do, then that is more than what I would typically spend.
+I tend to buy things here and there throughout the year as they go on sale and fit it into my weekly budget.
+But, those are some guidelines to help, anyway.

 - Walmart.
 Love it or hate it, let's call it like it is.
 I bought my daughter a full-sized Disney Princess Backpack for $6.
 SIX DOLLARS!
 You can't beat that.
 Their clothes, shoes, hair accessories, and school supplies are also great deals.

 - The Children's Place.
 I find great deals there.
-Here's a 20% off coupon for online orders, and be sure to sign up for their emails for great in-store coupons (as explained in my “top 7 sales you should never miss” post)
+Be sure to sign up for their emails for great in-store coupons (as explained in my “top 7 sales you should never miss” post)